shahanakattil/ai-in-a-day/01-aml-model-training/README.md

     > **WARNING:** Look for nested folders under the `Users` folder.
 If the root folder has a file with the extension `w2v`, then ignore below step.

-1. In the Jupyter notebook environment navigate to the root folder, download the following items to your local machine:
+1. In the Jupyter notebook environment navigate to the root folder, download the following items to your lab VM:

     [1.
 Data Preparation.ipynb](https://solliancepublicdata.blob.core.windows.net/ai-in-a-day/lab-01/1.%20Data%20Preparation.ipynb)